Low level function to begin an animation

 The arguments are the same as

-key: a globally unique string that identifies this animation
+key: a globally unique string that identifies this animation.
+Any active animation with the same key is cancelled and replaced if the

 widget: an optional